levysoft/markov/README.md

 ## References for Training Files
 You can use various freely accessible text files in txt format as input for Markov chain content generation.
 Below are the references to the texts used:

-- New Year's Message from the President of the Republic Sergio Mattarella (mattarella.txt): [https://www.quirinale.it/elementi/103914](https://www.quirinale.it/elementi/103914) (complete archive available here: [https://www.quirinale.it/ricerca/Discorsi](https://www.quirinale.it/ricerca/Discorsi))
+- New Year's Message from the President of the Republic Sergio Mattarella (italian): [https://www.quirinale.it/elementi/103914](https://www.quirinale.it/elementi/103914) (complete archive available here: [https://www.quirinale.it/ricerca/Discorsi](https://www.quirinale.it/ricerca/Discorsi))
-- Alice's Adventures in Wonderland by Lewis Carroll: [https://www.gutenberg.org/ebooks/28371](https://www.gutenberg.org/ebooks/28371)
+- Alice's Adventures in Wonderland (italian) by Lewis Carroll: [https://www.gutenberg.org/ebooks/19033](https://www.gutenberg.org/ebooks/19033)
-- Alice's Adventures in Wonderland (Italian) by Lewis Carroll: [https://www.gutenberg.org/ebooks/19033](https://www.gutenberg.org/ebooks/19033)
+- Alice's Adventures in Wonderland by Lewis Carroll (english): [https://www.gutenberg.org/ebooks/28371](https://www.gutenberg.org/ebooks/28371)
-- John Fitzgerald Kennedy's Speech for Accepting the Democratic Presidential Nomination: [https://www.jfklibrary.org/learn/about-jfk/historic-speeches/acceptance-of-democratic-nomination-for-president](https://www.jfklibrary.org/learn/about-jfk/historic-speeches/acceptance-of-democratic-nomination-for-president)
+- John Fitzgerald Kennedy's Speech for Accepting the Democratic Presidential Nomination (english): [https://www.jfklibrary.org/learn/about-jfk/historic-speeches/acceptance-of-democratic-nomination-for-president](https://www.jfklibrary.org/learn/about-jfk/historic-speeches/acceptance-of-democratic-nomination-for-president)

 ## Execution
 To run the script, use the following command: